LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: LatentChem: A Latent Reasoning Interface

 We design a progressive four-stage training protocol to instill latent reasoning capabilities (Table~\ref{tab:training_stages}).
 The first three stages focus on supervised structural alignment and mind activation, establishing the prerequisites for reasoning.
 Crucially, the final stage employs Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, a reinforcement learning paradigm that allows the model to autonomously explore and optimize its reasoning trajectory based on task feedback.
 We provide an expanded elaboration of the protocol in Appendix~\ref{app:detailed_training_protocol} and detailed implementation hyperparameters in Appendix~\ref{app:experimental_details}.

 \revision{ \paragraph{Training data.} Our model is trained on ChemCoTDataset \cite{li2025beyond}, a specialized corpus designed for step-by-step chemical reasoning.
 We utilize the snapshot from November 2025,\footnote{The dataset was accessed on November 25, 2025.
-Since ChemCoTDataset is continuously updated, we explicitly state the access date to ensure reproducibility.} which comprises approximately 14k high-quality CoT-annotated samples covering diverse tasks such as molecular understanding, editing, optimization, and reaction prediction. }
+Since ChemCoTDataset is continuously updated, we explicitly state the access date to ensure reproducibility.} which comprises approximately 14k high-quality CoT-annotated samples covering diverse tasks such as molecular understanding, editing, optimization, and reaction prediction. \camera{The per-task distribution follows the official ChemCoTDataset release.} }

 \paragraph{Stage 1: Establishing the molecular-linguistic mapping.} The primary goal is to align the projected ChemTokens $\mathbf{H}_{chem}$ with the LLM's semantic space.
-We use ``answer-only'' supervision, suppressing intermediate reasoning steps to force the ChemAdapter to compress all necessary properties into the ChemTokens.
+We use ``answer-only'' supervision, suppressing intermediate reasoning steps to force the chemical adapter to compress all necessary properties into the ChemTokens.
 To prevent textual overfitting, we employ a counterfactual alignment strategy, optimizing a hinge loss $\mathcal{L}_{CF}$ that maximizes the margin between the likelihood of the answer given clean versus perturbed molecular inputs.
 The total objective is $\mathcal{L}_{total}^{(1)} = \mathcal{L}_{clean} + \lambda \mathcal{L}_{CF}$.

 \paragraph{Stage 2: SFT for molecule-aware CoT.} We then transition to full sequence training, requiring explicit CoT derivations $\mathbf{y}_{cot}$ prior to the answer $\mathbf{y}_{ans}$.
 To ensure the generated reasoning is strictly grounded in molecular structure rather than textual priors, we extend the counterfactual alignment strategy to the entire sequence $\mathbf{y}_{full} = [\mathbf{y}_{cot}, \mathbf{y}_{ans}]$.